 Ph.D.
 Agriculture: Admission 2025, Syllabus, Eligibility, Subjects, Colleges, Careers

-PhD in Agriculture is an intensive research doctoral course that takes a period of 3-6 years.
+A PhD in Agriculture is an intensive research doctoral course that takes a period of 3-6 years.
 It provides superior education in study fields in agricultural science like agronomy, soil science, plant breeding, agricultural economics, entomology, and horticulture.
-The program concentrates in innovation, sustainable development, biotechnology, climate-smart agriculture, and policy formulation.
+The program concentrates on innovation, sustainable development, biotechnology, climate-smart agriculture, and policy formulation.

 Ph.D Agriculture eligibility criteria are that the candidate must hold a post-graduate degree (M. Sc. in Agriculture or Biotechnology) must have been obtained with a minimum of 55 percent marks, In a recognized university.
-Entrance exams such as ICAR AICE-JRF/SRF (Ph.D.), CSIR-UGC NET, or university-level exams are usually used in making admissions, to be followed by an interview or review of research proposal.
+Entrance exams such as ICAR AICE-JRF/SRF (Ph.D.), CSIR-UGC NET, or university-level exams are usually used in making admissions, to be followed by an interview or review of a research proposal.
 Certain institutions demand even work or research experience as well.

-Employment opportunities after Ph.D. in Agriculture cover career options in the research and development, teaching, agri-business consulting, policy analysis, as well as biotechnology.
+Employment opportunities after a Ph.D. in Agriculture cover career options in research and development, teaching, agri-business consulting, policy analysis, as well as biotechnology.
 Occupations are Agricultural Scientist, Research Associate, University Professor, Crop Advisor, and Policy Consultant.
 Entry-level Ph.D may get about INR 6 – 10 LPA, and even older scholars/professors can get up to INR 15 -20 LPA or even more in foreign institutions/leading research units.

-Ph.D.
-Agriculture Course Highlights
+Ph.D. in Agriculture Course Highlights

 Given below are the basic key highlights for the Ph.D. in Agriculture: